 by R. Edward Freeman, Jeffrey S. Harrison, Andrew C. Wicks, Bidhan L. Parmar, Simone de Colle

-The authors offer reviewing their great practical experience in understanding the needs of the modern business from the point of view of stakeholder management.
-The book describes both the basics and specific examples from various business domains, such as finance, accounting, law, management, and so on.
+The authors offer to review their great practical experience in understanding the needs of the modern business for stakeholder management.
+The book describes both the basics and specific examples from various business domains, such as finance, accounting, law, management.
 Particular attention is paid to business ethics in cooperating with the stakeholders.
-This is one of the key books for changing the mindset: it helps to realize that everything should be done to solve people’s problems in the first place, but not because the developers need to practice the technologies.
+It is one of the books for changing the mindset: it helps to realize that everything should be done to solve people’s problems in the first place, but not because the developers need to practice the technologies.

 Books about Design and Diagrams in Software Architecture

 🥈Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development

 UML is one of the generally accepted and popular standards of documentation in the development and architecture of the software.
 The book gives many examples of how to draw UML diagrams.
 The author gradually shows what skills are necessary for documenting, each time complicating the task.
 The only drawback for the software architect is that most of the examples in the book are about object-oriented programming, and they are not related to high-level schemes for large projects.

 by Paul Clements, Felix Bachmann, Len Bass, David Garlan, James Ivers, Reed Little, Paulo Merson, Robert Nord